civiccc/dock/README.md

 ### Docker for Mac

-If you are using [Docker for Mac](https://docs.docker.com/docker-for-mac/), you need to add `/usr/local/bin` to the list of mountable directories.
-This allows Dock to mount itself within the container so you can recursively execute scripts with Dock shebang lines without creating nested Dock containers.
+If you are using [Docker for Mac](https://docs.docker.com/docker-for-mac/), you need to add `/usr/local/Cellar` (if you installed Dock using Homebrew) or `/usr/local/bin` (if you installed using the Bash script) to the list of mountable directories.

+This allows Dock to mount itself within the container so you can recursively execute Dock within Dock containers.
 You can add the path via **Preferences** -> **File Sharing**:

 <p align="center">
   <img src="https://raw.githubusercontent.com/brigade/dock/master/doc/img/docker-for-mac-file-sharing.png" width="50%" alt="Docker for Mac File Sharing" />